 SAT Painting is another tool that was used for self-discovery and in establishing deeper connections with others.
-The task is to put several colors onto the paper within 2 minutes and not to think about the painting or the outcome during the process.
+The task is to put several colors onto the paper within a limited amount of time and not to think about the painting or the outcome during the process.
 The result is very abstract most of the time and it reveals surprising elements about the painter.
 The Painting; enables the participants to access their heart by bypassing their minds and see what is present for them at that moment.

 Psychosynthesis was a corner stone of methods used on this journey.
 It is a science of self-study invented by the Italian psychiatrist Roberto Assagioli.
 It is a means to understand the patterns of one’s own psyche through acute awareness of your thoughts and feelings at any moment in time, and to learn to accept these patterns as aspects of one’s self.